bangrui001/OOP_Final_Project_25Spring/README.md

 - **Table IDs start with the letter `T`** (e.g., `T5`).
 Both Admin and Customer must input the correct table ID format when making or managing reservations.

-**Team Member:** Bangrui Yan (by2102@nyu.edu) Yaoge Hu (yh3920@nyu.edu) YiCi Zhang (yz7656@nyu.edu) **Node:** We do our project in person so the GitHub commit history may not reflect our individual contribution for this project, expecially in the UML diagram.
+**Team Member:** Bangrui Yan (by2102@nyu.edu) Yaoge Hu (yh3920@nyu.edu) YiCi Zhang (yz7656@nyu.edu)

+**Note:** We do our project in person so the GitHub commit history may not reflect our individual contribution for this project, expecially in the UML diagram.